-All Theatre on Ice teams must be registered with U.S. Figure Skating before entering any U.S. Figure Skating sanctioned competition.
-The final deadline for teams to register with U.S. Figure Skating for the National Theatre On Ice competition is April 1, 2017.
+All Theatre On Ice teams must be registered with U.S. Figure Skating before entering any U.S. Figure Skating sanctioned competition.
+The final deadline for teams to register with U.S. Figure Skating is April 1, 2018.
+Teams not registered with U.S. Figure Skating for the season by this date will be ineligible for the National Theatre On Ice Competition.